EverOddish/Westwood/README.md

     DATABASE_ROUTERS = ['SampleDjangoProject.westwood_router.WestwoodDatabaseRouter']

-Finally, run the migration to populate the Westwood database:
+Next, run the migration to create the Westwood database:

     python manage.py migrate --database=westwood

+Finally, run the management command to populate the Westwood database:

+    python manage.py import_westwood_data

 If all was successful, a westwood.sqlite3 file (or other database) should now exist with all Westwood data.